Frequently Asked Questions

 How can an HBCU or a MSI initiate collaboration with AFRL?

-Faculty at HBCUs and MSIs may reach out to the ML-RCP at mlrcp@afresearchlab.com and share your technical areas and which Technical Directorates align with your work.
+Faculty at HBCUs and MSIs may reach out to the ML-RCP at mlrcp@afresearchlab.com to share your technical areas of your work.
 The ML-RCP team will review your request and put you in communication with the Technical Directorate Leads and bench level scientists at AFRL that might want to collaborate with you.
 If your institution is not currently a member of the ML-RCP, you may also request membership information.